yoasyo25/career-development-curriculum/module_one/feedback_i.md

 #### Opening
 Why are we talking about this?

-The benefits of receiving feedback well include:
+The benefits of giving and receiving feedback well include:

 * Increased learning and improvements
 * Other people find it more enjoyable to work with you